-Vegetarian Lentil meatballs are a perfect meat substitute loaded with nutrients and protein.
+Lentil meatballs, for example, are a perfect meat substitute loaded with nutrients and protein.
 Compared to other types of dried beans, lentils cook quickly and easily in advance.
-Using lentils as a base for meatballs works well.
+Or, Trader Joes sells steamed brown lentils, pre-packaged and ready to use.
 Lentils absorb a variety of wonderful flavors from other foods and seasonings.
+For that reason, using lentils as a base for meatballs works very well.

 Subsequently, the consistency of the ingredients makes or breaks the lentil meatballs.
-Make sure to follow the directions when preparing the lentil balls, so the texture resembles meat.
-Although I use a melon baller to scoop the meatballs, I used my hands to form the lentil balls and pack them tight.
-The baller helps to keep the size consistent.
+Make sure to follow the directions when preparing the lentil meatballs, so the texture resembles meat.
+Although I use a melon baller to scoop the meatballs, I also use my hands to form the lentil meatballs and pack them tight.
+The melon baller does though, help to keep the lentil meatball size consistent.

-Although I made my own meatballs, Trader Joes sells the BEST store-bought vegan meatballs I have ever eaten.
+Even though I made my own meatballs for this oil-free vegan lentil meatballs recipe, Trader Joes sells the BEST store-bought vegan meatballs I have ever eaten.
 If you are in a hurry, or you are not concerned about fat and oil, these meatballs may be a choice for your meal.
-Remember, the Trader Joe’s meatballs are not low in fat.
-They are fabulous, but I only use them when preparing food for those not following a low-fat vegan diet.
-High-fat, unhealthy vegan food exists.
-Junk food, unfortunately, is universal.
-Checkout Vegan Lentil Meatballs Recipe.
+Remember, Trader Joe’s meatballs are not low in fat.
+They are fabulous, but I only use them in a pinch, or if I am in a hurry.